gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 {% include image.html file="agua-fria-nm-sign.jpg" source="https://commons.wikimedia.org/wiki/File:Agua_Fria_National_Monument_Schild.JPG" alt="Entrance sign for the BLM's Agua Fria National Monument" caption="A typical entrance sign for a named piece of BLM land." credit="Wikimedia Commons user Cathixx" %}

 In addition to the NLCS, the BLM does have some other named areas, including the [National Petroleum Reserve in Alaska](https://en.wikipedia.org/wiki/National_Petroleum_Reserve%E2%80%93Alaska), [Areas of Critical Environmental Concern](https://en.wikipedia.org/wiki/Area_of_Critical_Environmental_Concern), and a number of recreational areas.
 But otherwise, BLM land is generally anonymous.
-Most the BLM's public-facing resources, like websites and social media accounts, come from the state offices and not specific land units.
+Most the BLM's public-facing resources, like websites and social-media accounts, come from the state offices and not specific land units.

 Almost all of the BLM's land is in just 11 Western states.
 It also has [broader authority](https://www.everycrsreport.com/reports/RL34273.html) to acquire and dispose of land than the other agencies.